TeletrixMessenger/Teletrix-iOS/Pods/MatrixSDK/README.rst

 Tests
 =====
 The tests in the SDK Xcode project are both unit and integration tests.

+Unit tests classes use the suffix "UnitTests" to differentiate them.
+A unit test is a test that does not make any HTTP requests or uses mocked HTTP requests.

 Out of the box, the tests use one of the homeservers (located at http://localhost:8080) of the "Demo Federation of Homeservers"